plant445/rateMyClass/README.md

 * (3 points) jsonwebtoken
     * I want to use JWT to allow users to access certain parts of my site only when they logged in and this module seems to work well with a react.js front-end.
-* (2 points) cors
-    * I need cors since my backend and frontend will be deployed on different pots
 * (3 points) axios
     * I need axios since it simplifies API requests between frontend and backend as well as automatically attaching authentication tokens(JWT) for protected actions
-* (2 points) react.js
+* (3 points) react.js
-    * used react.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5
+    * used react.js as the frontend framework; it's a challenging library, so I've assigned it 3
-* (1 point) tailwind
+* (2 point) tailwind
     * I will be using tailwind for css
 * (1 point) react-simple-star-rating
     * I want to make a rating using stars for users to rate classes from 1 to 5